mekty2012/Automated-Theorem-Prover/PresburgerArithmetic-Solver/README.md

 proof of universal quantifier is not simple.

 If possible, actually, the evidence of universal quantifier is usually given as function, as evidence of forall x, P x is function mapping x to evidence of P x.
 However, I will treat this problem later.
+For more explanation on this, see Curry-Howard Correspondence.

 For specific algorithm, you can see [here](https://github.com/mekty2012/sumunyeon/blob/master/SeminarProof.pdf).